 New & Expanded Facilities

-facilities include the boat launch, two piers, restroom, and waterfront
+facilities include the boat launch, two docks, restroom, and waterfront

 park space.
 In 2007, the Port extended the launch ramp to allow